Nosivka

 Nosivka (Носівка, /uk/) is a city in Nizhyn Raion, Chernihiv Oblast (province) of Ukraine.

-City

 It hosts the administration of Nosivka urban hromada, one of the hromadas of Ukraine.
 Population:

+History

+Under the Cossack Hetmanate Nosivka served as a sotnia town.
+In 1802 it was incorporated into Nizhyn povit as a volost town.
+In 1897 its population reached 15,000 inhabitants, growing to 25,200 in 1966.

 Until 18 July 2020, Nosivka was the administrative center of Nosivka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Nosivka Raion was merged into Nizhyn Raion.

+Economy

+Nosivka has long been a centre of food industry and hosted a sugar refinery.
+An agricultural selectionary station operated in the surrounding district.